-Renter-occupied homes account for 35% of American households, a number that has been growing in the past decade according to the U.S. Census Bureau, creating a strong market for those looking to capitalize on this housing trend.
+According to recent research, 37% of U.S. households are renters a number that has been growing and is at its largest in the last 50 years; creating a strong market for those looking to capitalize on this housing trend.

 Here are the most common types of rental property owners and what they are looking for in a property manager.